Rhinoplasty – Information and Costs

 Dr Barnouti will consider your facial proportions, skin thickness, cartilaginous rigidity and bony formations.

 While working on the appearance of your nose, the nasal septum and turbinates may also need attention to improve breathing.
-Once Dr Barnouti has assessed your nasal structures, he can make precise surgical adjustments as required.
-This multifaceted approach promises a successful septorhinoplasty outcome.

 Dr Barnouti will advise you on the best approach for your individual needs during your initial consultation.